All Products

 Prerequisites

-The RDS DuckDB-based analytical primary instance must be in the Running state.
+The instance must be in the Running state.

 The actual fee is subject to the price displayed in the console.
-For more information, see Billing rules for specification changes.
+For details, see Billing rules for specification changes.

 2. In the Instance Topology Management section of the Basic Information page, click Add or Delete Node.

-3. In the dialog box that appears, select Add Node and click Next.
+3. In the dialog box, select Add Node and click Next.

-To cancel adding the node, click the 减号 icon to the left of the node.
+To cancel adding a node, click the 减号 icon to the left of the node.

 5. Read the Terms of Service and click Confirm Order.

-After the instance status changes from Adding Node to Running, the node has been added.
+The node is added when the instance status changes from Adding Node to Running.

-A Cluster Edition primary instance must retain at least one primary node and one secondary node to ensure high availability.
+Deleting a node causes a brief service interruption on that node only — other nodes are not affected.
+A Cluster Edition instance must always retain at least one primary node and one secondary node.

 Prerequisites

-The RDS DuckDB-based analytical primary instance must be in the Running state.
+The instance must be in the Running state.

 The actual fee is subject to the price displayed in the console.
-For more information, see Billing rules for specification changes.
+For details, see Billing rules for specification changes.

 2. In the Instance Topology Management section of the Basic Information page, click Add or Delete Node.

-3. In the dialog box that appears, select Delete Node and click Next.
+3. In the dialog box, select Delete Node and click Next.

 4. To the left of the node you want to delete, click the 减号 icon.